andrewt3000/MachineLearning/transformer.md

+# Transformers
+## Attention is All you need
 A Transformer is a neural network architecture built with attention layers.
 It was introduced in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017).
 Transformers are the large language models in multimodal foundation models such as Google Gemini, Open AI Chat GPT, Anthropic Claude.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/transformer.png" height='460px' width='326px'/>
 <sub>Transformer from <a href='https://arxiv.org/abs/1706.03762'>Attention Is All You Need</a> (Vaswani et al., 2017)</sub>

-### Original Transformer
 The original “attention is all you need” paper was for language translation.
-The input is “encoded” from the original language and then the output is decoded in a second target language.
 The attention paper model has an encoder on the left and a decoder on the right.
+The encoder "understands" the input language, the decoder generates the output language.
 Both encoder and decoder contain “Multi-head attention” MHA layers. [pytorch implementation](https://docs.pytorch.org/docs/2.12/generated/torch.nn.MultiheadAttention.html)
-The encoder "understands" the input, the decoder generates the output.
-Encoder only models, such as BERT, produce contextual representations and then perform tasks such as sentiment analysis.
-Decoder only models, such as ChatGPT, generate text.

 ## 🔢 Input Representation
 - The model receives a sequence of tokens (words/subwords), each mapped to a vector embedding.